kdserra/BgfXna/Samples/README.md

 Projects:

-- `WindowsDX11`: Direct3D 11 for Windows
+- `WindowsDX11`: Direct3D 11 for Windows.
-- `WindowsDX12`: Direct3D 12 for Windows
+- `WindowsDX12`: Direct3D 12 for Windows.
-- `BrowserWebApp`: WebGL/WebGPU for Browser
+- `BrowserWebApp`: WebGL/WebGPU for Browser.
+- `DesktopHeadless`: Headless Game Server CLI for Windows, MacOS, and Linux.
 - `DesktopOpenGL`: OpenGL for Windows and Linux.
 The current BGFX source tree does not expose a macOS OpenGL renderer/context path; use `MacMetal` on macOS.
-- `DesktopVulkan`: Vulkan for Windows and Linux
+- `DesktopVulkan`: Vulkan for Windows and Linux.
-- `MacMetal`: Metal for macOS
+- `MacMetal`: Metal for macOS.
-- `iOSMetal`: Metal for iOS
+- `iOSMetal`: Metal for iOS.
-- `AndroidOpenGLES`: OpenGL ES for Android
+- `AndroidOpenGLES`: OpenGL ES for Android.
-- `AndroidVulkan`: Vulkan for Android
+- `AndroidVulkan`: Vulkan for Android.

 The current BGFX backend is represented by `IBgfxBackend`; these samples validate the XNA-facing integration path and are ready for concrete native bgfx backend bindings.